 Rapadura is a whole food product which can vary according to sugar cane variety, soil type and weather.
 This is why one batch of Rapadura may be lighter or darker than the last batch.

 Because Rapadura is not separated from the molasses and is not subject to being heated at high temperatures, (it is dehydrated at a low heat), the vitamins and minerals have been retained.
-Read below to see the differences between rapadura sugar and white sugar.
+Read Nutritional Info to see the differences between rapadura sugar and white sugar.

 The statements contained herein have not been evaluated by the Food and Drug Administration.
 The information contained regarding this product is intended for education and information purposes only.
 This information is not intended to be used to diagnose, prescribe or replace medical care.
 The product described herein is not intended to treat, cure, diagnose, mitigate or prevent any disease.
 Please refer to our Disclaimer regarding our products.